Sa7cez/CEX-whitelister/README.md

-# Bybit add addresses
+# CEX whitelister

-The script allows you to add verified addresses to bybit.
+The script allows you to add verified addresses to BYBIT/OKX.

 ## Requirements